DewySoftware/dqs-site/features.md

 - `&goal` - Set a Taribone goal to be acted on with `&path`.
 - `&goto` - Go to a set of given coordinates.
 - `&invert` - Inverts your goal.
+- `&mine` - Automatically mine blocks of a certain type, avoiding all hazards.
 - `&path` - Path to a goal set earlier by `&goal`.
 - `&pause` - Pause a currently running Taribone process.
 - `&resume` - Resume a paused Taribone process.